 In her free time, Danyele enjoys down-time by being on a beach with her family, replacing the sound of teenagers with the sound of crashing waves for a few days.

-Brittany and her family moved to Westfield In 2018 after her husband Logan, separated from the military.
+Brittany and her family moved to Westfield in 2018 after her husband Logan, separated from the military.
 As a family they enjoy camping, hiking and taking advantage of the beautiful trails that Westfield has to offer.
-An avid plant lover, Brittany finds peace in nature and seeking adventure outdoors.
+An avid lover of all things outdoors, Brittany finds peace in nature, seeking adventure and finding joy anywhere she goes.

 Emily Horkay is the Student Life Manager at Student Impact of Westfield.
 Emily grew up in Westfield and after graduating from high school decided to pursue a career by working with children through education and ministry.

 Giving back to her community and fostering genuine, positive relationships with children has always been an important passion of Emily's.
 She plans to use her background in Elementary Education, her organization skills, and her love for planning to create interactive and fun opportunities for students that fosters learning, builds relationships, and engages students' interests.
 Emily understands the importance of mentorship and the need for students to have loving, trustworthy adult relationships and will make this a huge priority in her roll at Student Impact.